 Sometimes, a fictional band is so great it’s easy to wish they were real.
 And that could’ve been the case with Julie and The Phantoms (Sunset Curve) had Netflix not canceled the series prematurely after the first season.
 What was fictional could’ve been gloriously real—instead, what remains is a myriad of what-if situations and more questions than answers.
 Julie and the Phantoms dealt with grief so beautifully that it’s the part of the series we’ll likely miss the most as its means of bringing music and healing through friendship remains its legacy, and though unfortunately short-lived, these friendships will be remembered for years to come.

-Friendships between the bandmates, friendships with Julie and Flynn, everything they built together and even, the presence of Julie’s mom, Rose.
+Friendships between the bandmates, friendships with Julie Molina and Flynn, everything they built together, and even, the presence of Julie’s mom, Rose.
 It was a matter of signs and meant-to-be relationships—a bond that has changed all of them for the better.
-The series was at its best during the quiet moments where boys were allowed to be warm and vulnerable, and women could be themselves.
+The series was at its best during the quiet moments when boys were allowed to be warm and vulnerable, and women could be themselves.
 My generation didn’t have a show like this to grow up around, but Julie and the Phantoms proved that it could set the best kind of example in the short time we had with it.
 It could be a beacon of hope and a paradigm for inclusivity for those feeling alone or drowning in the waves of grief.

 This deep dive could have and should have been longer.
 If we had more time with this show and more content to cover, it could’ve been a joy ride through and through with all sorts of details.